dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_12.md

 * external choice is denoted as `l₁.P₁ & l₂.P₂` where `l₁` and `l₂` are labels.
 The labels indicates which branch has been selected and the two processes synchronize on that label.
 Here we present the choice as binary but it is straightforward to generalize to n-ary (`⊕_i l_i.P_i` and `&_i l_i.P_i`).
-Futhermore, we assume that all the labels in a choice are different.
+Furthermore, we assume that all the labels in a choice are different.
 We use internal/external choice both in the processes and as part of the types.

 Our duality relations get extended with: